How to Build Indoor Forts – Ideas with Blankets, Cardboard & More for Kids

 • With the help of a yardstick, hold the canvas taut from the top all the way down to the bottom so that you can trace out the lines neatly according to the measurements you took.

-• Then cut out the panel.
+• Then, cut out the panel.
 Use this one as the stencil for the rest of the panels.

-• The panel that you are using as the front panel will need to be cut in the middle, starting from the bottom, moving to the top.
+• The panel that you are using as the front panel will need to be cut in the middle, starting from the bottom and moving to the top.
 Make sure that you do not cut it all the way through.
 You will need the top to remain intact so that the front panel doesn’t split into two.

 • Hem the middle of the panel, so it looks neat.